sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-library.md

 ### `scrypt-ts-lib`

 It’s a collection of smart contract libraries provided by us.
 You can find some useful tools [here](https://github.com/sCrypt-Inc/scrypt-ts-lib).
-Also you’re welcomed to contribute.
+Also you are welcome to contribute.